fouric/hypertest/README.md

 # hypertest

-automatically run tests when redefining common lisp functions
+automatically run tests when redefining common lisp functions.

+very incomplete - please help! add support for your own use-cases, i want this to be a generally useful tool for the entire common lisp community.

 ## overview